-I would like to sign off by offering my heartfelt thanks to the entire FIM family, that includes our champions, riders, teams, manufacturers, federations, promoters, clubs, organisers, sponsors, supporters and many volunteers for their continued work and commitment to our sport.
+On behalf of the FIM I would like to pay special thanks to the Federazione Motociclistica Italiana, Emilia Romagna, Comune di Rimini, Misano World Circuit Marco Simoncelli and MotorValley for their kind hospitality and support.
+Also, I would like to extend our thanks to the entire FIM family, that includes our champions, riders, teams, manufacturers, federations, promoters, clubs, organisers, sponsors, supporters and many volunteers for their continued work and commitment to our sport.

-Finally, thank you to you all for joining us here in Monaco or by sharing this special occasion with us through our livestream and via social media.
+Finally, thank you to you all for joining us here in Rimini or by sharing this special occasion with us through our livestream and via social media.

 Having grown up with a great passion for sport and a keen sports player herself, Barbara soon managed to transform her passion into her occupation.

 After presenting minor shows and sporting events, thanks to the professionalism shown on site and the dedication which always characterises her work, she has managed to develop a career that now includes international events such as, the Giro d'Italia (Cycling Tour of Italy) and the World Championships of various disciplines, as well as working in Formula1, MOTOGP and different UEFA events.

 In parallel to her career as a sports presenter, Barbara has built a career in television working with establishments such as Sky, Mediaset and beIN Sports France.
 She has enjoyed a life dedicated to sports: played, commentated and related, in which engines have always played a leading role, thus making her the perfect co-host.

 An experienced motorsport broadcast journalist and reporter who has worked in MotoGP since 2015 and more recently known for her work with W Series.